lasthyphen/subnet-evm/README.md

-# Subnet EVM
+# EVM Based Enterprise Consortia Chain

 Dijets is a network composed of multiple blockchains.
 Each blockchain is an instance of a Virtual Machine (VM), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.

-Subnet EVM is the Virtual Machine (VM) that defines the Subnet Contract Chains.
-Subnet EVM is a simplified version of [Coreth VM (C-Chain)](https://github.com/lasthyphen/utilitychain).
+ECC-EVM Engine is the Virtual Machine (VM) that defines the Subnet Contract Chains.
+ECC-EVM Engine is a simplified version of [Coreth VM (Utility Chain)](https://github.com/lasthyphen/utilitychain).

 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.

 ## Building

-The Subnet EVM runs in a separate process from the main DIJETSNODE process and communicates with it over a local gRPC connection.
+The ECC-EVM Engine runs in a separate process from the main DIJETSNODE process and communicates with it over a local gRPC connection.

 ## API

-The Subnet EVM supports the following API namespaces:
+The ECC-EVM Engine supports the following API namespaces:

 - `eth`
 - `personal`